SuspiciousApplePie/etch-a-sketch/docs/algorithm.md

 # changeCellColor function
 1. if the event target class contains `.cell`
     1. get the rgb color using `generateColors` function
-    1. change the color using `generateColors` attributes, which is rgb.
+    1. change the backgroundColor using `generateColors` that is converted to string.
+    1. if there is no opacity value
-    1. get the opacity value of `.cell`
+        1. set the opacity value to 0.1
-    1. if the opacity value of .cell is less than 1.0
+    1. else if value of `Number` converted opacity value is less than 1.0
-        1. increase the opacity by 0.1
+        1. add 0.1 on opacity value

 # generateColor function
+1. create an empty of `colors`
-1. generate a number using math random thrice, assign it on `red`, `green`, `blue` variables
+1. generate a number using math random thrice using for loop
-1. return it as a list in red, green, blue format.
+    1. on each loop assign the generated number to `colors`
+1. return colors

 # clearBox functon
 1. select all `sketch-row` element